sindresorhus/atom-uglify/readme.md

 ## Usage

-Open the Command Palette, and type `Uglify`.
+Open the Command Palette, and type `uglify`.

-Can also Uglify just a selection.
+Can also minify just a selection.
 For example the code in a `<script>` tag.

 ## License